addev2906/pong/README.md

 # pong
-Pong recreated for learning the Unity game engine.
+Pong, recreated for learning the fundamentals of the Unity game engine.

 🎮Play the game! : https://addev2906.itch.io/pong